All posts

 The standard complaint about CRM is that reps do not use it.
 The standard fix is training, enforcement, and dashboards that shame non-compliant users.
 Neither addresses the actual problem: manual CRM entry is structurally expensive, and the cost is largely invisible.

-Industry research puts administrative work at 40–65% of a typical sales rep's week.
+Industry research consistently shows that administrative work consumes a large share of sales capacity.
 This includes logging calls, updating stages, writing follow-up emails, scheduling next steps, and keeping contact records current.
 None of this is selling.
 It is overhead that the CRM creates because the system was designed around human operators.

 The revenue cost is not the salary spent on admin time — it is the pipeline that does not get worked while reps are doing admin.
-A rep with a 200-account portfolio who spends 50% of their week on administrative tasks is effectively a rep with a 100-account portfolio.
-The other 100 accounts are getting less attention, slower follow-up, and more deals falling through the cracks.
+A rep with a large account portfolio who spends too much time on administrative tasks inevitably gives some accounts less attention, slower follow-up, and more room for deals to fall through the cracks.

 There is a compounding effect on data quality.
 Because updates depend on rep motivation and memory, CRM data ages rapidly after a touchpoint.
 The deal that looked like a Q2 close on Monday may have received three more emails, a call, and a contract redline by Friday — none of it logged if the rep was traveling.
 The forecast you pull reflects the state of data entry, not the state of the pipeline.